-Claiming the lives of 23,000 Americans every year, including 1,100 children and teens,1Centers for Disease Control and Prevention.
-National Center for Injury Prevention and Control, Web-based Injury Statistics Query and Reporting System (WISQARS) Fatal Injury Reports.
-A yearly average was developed using five years of most recent available data: 2014 to 2018.
-Children and teens defined as aged 0 to 19. firearm suicide is a significant public health crisis in the US.2Ibid.
-A yearly average was developed using five years of most recent available data: 2014 to 2018.
-Nearly two-thirds of all gun deaths in the US are suicides, resulting in an average of 63 deaths a day.3Ibid.
-Firearm suicide to total suicide ratio and daily average developed using five years of most recent available data: 2014 to 2018.
-And the problem is getting worse: Over the past decade, the US firearm suicide rate has increased by 19 percent.4Ibid.
-A percent change was developed using 2009 to 2018 age-adjusted rates for all ages.
-This trend has been of particular concern for children and teens, whose firearm suicide rate has increased by 65 percent over the past 10 years;5Ibid.
-A percent change was developed using 2009 to 2018 crude rates for children and teens (0 to 19). and for veterans, who have a firearm suicide rate 1.5 times higher than non-veteran adults.6US Department of Veterans Affairs, Office of Mental Health and Suicide Prevention.
+Firearm suicide is a significant public health crisis in the United States, claiming the lives of nearly 25,000 Americans every year,1Centers for Disease Control and Prevention, National Center for Health Statistics, WONDER Online Database, Underlying Cause of Death.
+A yearly average was developed using four years of the most recent available data: 2018 to 2021. including more than 3,100 young people and 4,400 veterans.2Centers for Disease Control and Prevention, National Center for Health Statistics, WONDER Online Database, Underlying Cause of Death.
+A yearly average was developed using data from 2016 to 2021.
+Young people defined as ages 10-24.
+Nearly six out of every 10 gun deaths in the US are suicides, resulting in an average of 65 deaths a day.3Ibid.
+Firearm suicide to all firearm deaths ratio and daily average developed using four years of most recent available data: 2018 to 2021.
+And the problem is getting worse: Over the past decade, the United States firearm suicide rate has increased 19 percent.4Centers for Disease Control and Prevention, National Center for Health Statistics.
+WONDER Online Database, Underlying Cause of Death.
+A percent change was developed using 2012 to 2021 age-adjusted rates for all ages.
+This trend is of particular concern among young Americans, whose firearm suicide rate has increased 53 percent over the past 10 years,5Centers for Disease Control and Prevention, National Center for Health Statistics.
+WONDER Online Database, Underlying Cause of Death.
+A percent change was developed using 2011 to 2020 crude rates for young Americans (10-24). and for veterans, who have a firearm suicide rate one and a half times higher than nonveteran adults.6US Department of Veterans Affairs, Office of Mental Health and Suicide Prevention.
 2019 National Suicide Prevention Annual Report. https://bit.ly/2DCQeRB.
 September 2019.

-In a recent poll, 16 percent of respondents—or roughly 40 million American adults—reported that someone they care for attempted or died by suicide with a gun.7SurveyUSA Market Research Study.
+In a recent national poll, 16 percent of respondents—or roughly 40 million American adults—reported that someone they care for attempted or died by suicide with a gun.7SurveyUSA Market Research Study.
 Data collected from December 7, 2018 to December 11, 2018. https://bit.ly/2ExxpyZ.
 See question 36.
-Addressing firearm suicide is an essential element of any strategy to reduce gun violence in this country.
-Given the unique lethality of firearms as a means of suicide, policies and practices that limit or disrupt access to firearms have been shown to save lives.
+But suicide, including firearm suicide, can be prevented.
+Removing access to firearms, a particularly lethal means, is the easiest and quickest intervention.
+Policies and practices that limit or disrupt access to firearms, such as those outlined later in the Recommendations section, have been shown to save lives.

 Access to a gun robs a person in crisis from a second chance at life.

 There is a popular misconception that suicide is inevitable, that suicidal ideation is a permanent condition.
 But most people who attempt suicide do not die—unless they use a gun.
-Across all suicide attempts not involving a firearm, 4 percent will result in death.
+Across all suicide attempts not involving a firearm, 4 percent result in death.
 But for gun suicide, those statistics are flipped: Approximately 90 percent of gun suicide attempts end in death.10Conner A, Azrael D, Miller M. Suicide Case-Fatality Rates in the United States, 2007 to 2014: A Nationwide Population-Based Study.
 Ann Intern Med.
 December 2019:885-895.
-And the vast majority of all those who survive a suicide attempt do not go on to die by suicide.11Owens D, Horrocks J, House A. Fatal and non-fatal repetition of self-harm.
+And the vast majority of those who survive a suicide attempt do not go on to die by suicide.11Owens D, Horrocks J, House A. Fatal and non-fatal repetition of self-harm.
 Systematic review.
 British Journal of Psychiatry.
 2002;181:193–199.
-This suggests that a reduction in suicide attempts by firearm would result in an overall decline in the suicide rate.12Soffen K. To reduce suicides, look at guns.
+Everytown’s recent analysis of hospital records strongly reaffirms this research on the lethality of firearms.
+More than 60 in 100 gun deaths each year are by suicide, while just three in 100 hospital visits each year due to a nonfatal gunshot wound are the result of a suicide attempt.
+A reduction in suicide attempts by firearm would result in an overall decline in the suicide rate.12Soffen K. To reduce suicides, look at guns.
 The Washington Post.
 July 13, 2016. https://wapo.st/2I7MCUx.
 Yip PS, Caine E, Yousuf S, Chang SS, Wu KC, Chen YY.
 Means restriction for suicide prevention.
 The Lancet.
 2012;379(9834):2393–2399.

 Firearm suicides follow sharply divergent demographic patterns.